2007 North Indian Ocean cyclone season: Cyclonic Storm Akash

 On May 13, the India Meteorological Department declared a depression over the east central Bay of Bengal.
 It formed on May 10, and continued to intensify gradually.
 The Joint Typhoon Warning Center issued a TCFA on May 13 shortly before the IMD upgraded it to a depression.
 Later that day, the JTWC upgraded it to a tropical cyclone, designating it 01B.
 On May 14, the IMD upgraded it to a deep depression, and six hours later it was designated the first cyclonic storm of the season, Akash.
+(Note: The name Akash (Hindi: आकाश, [äːkäːʃ]) was contributed by India and means "sky" in Hindi.)
 Akash continued to strengthen and the JTWC analysed it as having reached hurricane-force winds on May 14.
 It made landfall on the coast near the Bangladesh–Myanmar border early on May 15, and weakened quickly inland.
-The name, contributed by India, means "sky" in Hindi.

 Akash killed at least one fisherman, and left about 100 others missing.
 Crops were destroyed and power was cut as Akash neared the coast, and almost 80,000 people had to be evacuated to cyclone shelters.
 The seaport at Chittagong had to be closed, and all flights into and out of the city were cancelled.
 Heavy rains caused by the rainbands of the cyclone led to the third One Day International cricket match between India and Bangladesh being abandoned.

 Overall, the storm killed at least 8 people in Myanmar.

 Super Cyclonic Storm Gonu

 Gonu developed from a persistent area of convection in the eastern Arabian Sea on June 1.
+(Note: The name Gonu (Dhivehi: ގޮނު, [go.nu]) was contributed by the Maldives and refers to the yellow boxfish (Ostracion cubicus) or woven bags made of palm leaves in Dhivehi.)
 With a favorable upper-level environment and warm sea surface temperatures, it rapidly intensified to attain peak winds of 240 km/h on June 3, as warned by the India Meteorological Department.
 Gonu weakened after encountering dry air and cooler waters, and late on June 5, Gonu made landfall on the easternmost tip of Oman, becoming the strongest tropical cyclone to hit the Arabian Peninsula.
 Intense cyclones like Gonu have been extremely rare over the Arabian Sea, as most storms in this area tend to be small and dissipate quickly.